leodonethat/leodonethat.github.io/_posts/2023-02-13-transforming_ethereum_data_with_dbt.md

     transactions
 ```

-There are two bits of new information here.
-The function `json_array_elements` that turns each one of the elements in a json array into its own row, plus the reference to the model `blocks` which is our first line of `dbt` syntax.
+This particular step introduces two new pieces of information.
+Firstly, we will be using the `json_array_elements` function which is capable of breaking down each element within a json array into its own individual row.
+Additionally, we will also be referencing the `blocks` model, which is our first instance of `dbt` syntax.

-I will delete the example models and re-run our dbt project with a full refresh.
-We will use the same docker command as before but changing the last part to:
+To proceed, we will delete any existing example models and initiate a full refresh of our dbt project.
+We can use the same docker command as before, but with a modified final part:

 ```bash
 run --full-refresh --project-dir /usr/app/dbt/dbt_ethereum